Matesax/CTMT/README.md

 **One sentence.** Given a forward model's Jacobian and an observation covariance, Resolution Geometry is a small, rigorous geometry that says *which directions are resolvable from measurements, how the unresolvable ones still matter through correlation, and which transformations preserve that structure.*

-It is an **observational / estimation geometry**, built on standard linear algebra, information geometry, and inverse-problem theory.
-It is **not** a theory of physics, and it makes no claim about the fundamental nature of space, time, or matter.
-See [Scope and non-claims](#scope-and-non-claims).

 > **Naming.** The mature core is **Resolution Geometry (RG)**, stripped of physics vocabulary.
 Files prefixed **`RG -`** are the current, CTMT-free corpus.
 Files prefixed **`The CTMT …` / `CTMT …`** are the original, detailed versions of the same results (still valid; older vocabulary).
 Everything under [Historic](#historic--pre-rigorous--retired-quarantined) is pre-rigorous or retired and is kept for intellectual history only.

+**Status after elimination.** RG has been deliberately attacked and *eliminated piece by piece*.
+Assuming a reader who knows all of modern mathematics, every individual RG object reduces to an established one — image/cokernel, orthogonal complement, connection/groupoid, Schur complement, canonical correlation, second fundamental form, monodromy/descent. **No RG object is a new primitive**, and any claim to a novel invariant unknown to existing mathematics is refuted in writing.
+What survives is not any single object but the **lock** between them: the *proven* mutual agreement of several established fields (linear algebra, information geometry, submanifold geometry, gauge/globalization) that **no single field reproduces alone**.
+RG's status now rests on that coherence — formalized as a nonzero descent class.
+See [The elimination result](#the-elimination-result) and [Scope and non-claims](#scope-and-non-claims).

+It is an **observational / estimation geometry**, built on standard linear algebra, information geometry, and inverse-problem theory.
+It is **not** a theory of physics, and it makes no claim about the fundamental nature of space, time, or matter.

 ---